Statement on Unrecognized Groups

 Membership in Recognized Organizations vs. Unrecognized Groups

-Unrecognized groups on the other hand, are groups that use Greek letters and are not recognized by UConn.
-That means that these organizations have no affiliation with or supervision by the University, do not follow the rules that are set for social fraternities and sororities (including the deferred recruitment (formerly rush) policy), and do not give the University the names of their members.
+Unrecognized groups are groups that use Greek letters and have no affiliation with or supervision by the University, do not follow the rules that are set for social fraternities and sororities (including the deferred recruitment (formerly rush) policy), and do not give the University the names of their members.
 They are loosely organized social clubs that often use the Greek letters of legitimate organizations.
 Their use of these names is illegal because they are not formally affiliated with the national organizations.
 A student who joins an unrecognized group and pays dues to that group will not be a recognized member on any other campus nor have any of the alumni privileges that go with national membership.
 The dues that are paid are used solely for the social activities of the local group.

 Hazing has also been a problem with unrecognized groups.
 Students who are recruited by or choose to be a part of an unrecognized group do so at their own risk of academic failure or difficulty and physical and emotional hazing.